 Like most people, I began creating art in childhood.
 It seemed to come very naturally to me.
 I grew up on the Texas Gulf Coast and recently returned there after living abroad and in other states for many years.
-Throughout her life, she found creative outlets in other areas but always felt the call of mixing paint and playing with visual presentation.
+Throughout my life, I’ve found creative outlets in other areas but always felt the call of mixing paint and playing with visual presentation.
 These creative endeavors often played out in different areas such as teaching, retail management, business and writing/communication.
 I only recently began working professionally as an artist and I still have a day job.
 Lucky for me, that day job is something I do from home so I can walk into the studio and paint anytime I want…mostly.

 I long to have conversations about the deeper questions in life and this pushes me forward into the creative mode.
 This is how I communicate those things which remain unsaid.

-Change and evolution have always fascinated me, not just from the scientific perspective, but also from the human perspective.
+Change and evolution have always fascinated me, not just scientifically, but also from the human perspective.
 How human beings work to evolve their personal journeys through learning, observation, trial and error, as well as venturing out into the unknown are my starting point.
-All of this is part of the larger world we live in which is governed by nature and its constant evolution.
+All of this is part of the larger world we live in which I believe is governed by nature and its constant evolution.

 There is a chaotic beauty in the collision of these two ideas.
 The juxtaposition of man and nature and their subsequent places in the world are where my story begins as an artist.
 The creative process begins with deep contemplation of these two things.
 I am constantly trying to find my place in them and have come to define these two areas as Refuge and Progress.
 Refuge is my place of peace.
 It’s where I connect with nature and collect images of color and shape, which later reveal themselves in the work.
 Progress is my process of learning, growing, and pushing forward outside of my comfort zone.